-The positive side of this is that it is a free solution. `Also, the PDF is rendered on the Google server and therefore not available in the source code.
+The positive side of this is that it is a free solution.
+Also, the PDF is rendered on the Google server and therefore not available in the source code.

 The drawback of this option is that if the document is public, everyone who knows the URL can read it.
 Additionally, Google Drive does not provide any options to customize the PDF viewer to fit with your design.
 This solution may not be ideal for you if you want to customize the viewer or limit who can view documents, for example providing access only to specific users inside your application.
-If this is the case, you can scroll down to the next solution.
+If this is the case, you can scroll up to the previous solution.

 If this solution is sufficient for you, you can follow the steps below.

-1. Upload your PDF
+1. Upload your PDF to Google Drive

 Click "New" and then select "File upload"